alexmac131/NodeXBeeRover/README.md

     comm port ready
     connect - localhost:8004/index.html

- A typical error results when you get the comm port wrong or the radio transmittor is not attached.
+ A typical error results when you get the comm port wrong or the radio transceiver is not attached.

     $ node page.js
 	done init